tanakaderoy/iOS-Assignment2/README.md

 ## Problem 4
 (10 points) Write a function that uses the filter method of the Array class to produce a new array of exactly the primes contained in an input array.

 Do not consult reference materials for generating this algorithm.
 Part of the essence of this problem is to compose the underlying mathematical idea and express it in the Swift primitive operations.
-If you need help coming up with this algorithm discuss it on Canvas.
+If you need help coming up with this algorithm discuss it on Blackboard.

 The underlying idea is simple: generate-and-test.
 Generate a “naive” list of all possible factors of a number.
 Looking over each candidate in turn, find out if it divides the number evenly.
 If so, the number has (at least!) that candidate as a factor, so it is not prime, and you can stop testing.